Grand jury audio details moments before Breonna Taylor died

 Cameron said two officers who fired their guns, hitting Taylor, were justified because Taylor's boyfriend had shot at them first.
 The boyfriend has said he thought someone was breaking in.

-The grand jury did charge fired Officer Brett Hankison with three counts of wanton endangerment for shooting into a neighboring apartment.
+The grand jury did charge Hankison with three counts of wanton endangerment for shooting into a neighboring apartment.
 No one was hit.
 He has pleaded not guilty.
 Cameron said there was no conclusive evidence that any of Hankison's shots hit Taylor.

-The audio recording of the jury proceedings were being added to Hankison's public court file.

 Protesters have taken to the streets to demand more accountability in the case.
 Activists, Taylor’s family and one of the jurors called for the grand jury file to be released.